JoyMonteiro/bharatsim-tutorial/source/epidemiology-sir-model.rst

     :alt: The disease progression in the SIR Model
     :figclass: align-center

-    The SIR model stands for (S)usceptible, (I)nfected, and (R)ecovered.
-Individuals in this model can be in one of these three compartments at any given time.
-Infected individuals can “infect” the Susceptible, causing them to transition to the Infected compartment, from which they can eventually recover.
+    The individuals in the SIR model can be in one of the three compartments at any given time, (S)usceptible, (I)nfected, or (R)ecovered.
+Infected individuals can “infect” the Susceptible, causing them to transition to the Infected compartment, from which they will eventually recover.
 In what follows we will use the letters S, I, and R to represent both the individual compartments as well as the numbers in each of these compartments.
 The context should make it clear what we are referring to.
 In addition, we make some assumptions:

-1. Susceptible individuals can only leave this compartment if they have been infected.
-(We ignore birth and death rates.)
+1. Susceptible individuals can only leave this compartment if they have been infected, and the total number of individuals in the population is conserved.
+In other words, we ignore the effects of birth and death rates.
-2. The rate of change of $S(t)$, the number of susceptibles, depends on the number of individuals currently susceptible, the number currently infected, and the amount of contact between susceptibles and infected.
+2. The rate of change of $S(t)$, the number of susceptibles, depends on the number of individuals currently susceptible, the number currently infected, and a parameter that governs the amount of contact between susceptibles and infected.
 3. We also assume that some fixed fraction (say, $\gamma$) of the infected group will recover on any given day.
 Keep in mind that when we say someone has "Recovered", what we mean (in this model) is that